apostaremczak/advent-of-code/README.md

-# advent-of-code-2019
+# Advent of Code 2019

-Second year in Scala, but this time I actually know the language
+Second year in Scala, but this time I actually know the language.